 Ah, yes, Flesh Feast.
 A movie about a mad scientist, flesh-eating maggots, and Adolf Hitler.
 It’s nowhere near as good as it sounds.
 We’ll get around to it; there’s really no hurry.
-Let’s talk about Veronica Lake first—the difficulties that made her so “impossible,” and the legacy of performances those difficulties have obscured.
+Let’s talk about Veronica Lake first.

 She’s remembered today for two things.
 Her silky and suggestive teamings with Alan Ladd in a series of prototypical 40s films noir.
 And her hair, hanging down in luxuriant blonde waves and half-obscuring her right eye.
 In an era when movies wore a sexual straightjacket, this sultry “peekaboo” hairstyle caused a national sensation.
 Such is the enduring power of her star image that Kim Basinger won an Oscar for attempting to evoke it a half-century later in the neo-noir L.A.
 Confidential.
 At one key point in that film, Russell Crowe’s detective drops his tough-guy act for a second and tells her “You look better than Veronica Lake.”